Blockzilla101/deno-sqlite-orm/README.md

   @orm.mappedTo('bar')
   public baa = ''

-  // if you dont want to stack multiple decorators, you can do:
+  // if you don't want to stack multiple decorators, you can do:
   @orm.column({ type: 'string', nullable: true })
   public faz!: string | null
 }